hawkwithwind/chat-bot-hub/README.md

 ## Docker deamon

-this project uses docker to complie/pack and run all the code, so you need docker deamon installed and running on your local machine. for ubuntu/debian machines
+this project uses docker to complie/pack and run all the code, so you need docker deamon installed and running on your local machine.

 ## GOPATH